dsvi/archivarius/docs/config file format.md

 Example:

-	task home folder backup {
+	task home backup {
 		archive /media/me/backup/
 		max-storage-time 6m
 		root /home/me/
 		exclude {
 			.cache
+			.local/share/Trash/
 			.steam
 			Steam
-			Downloads
+			.local/share/Steam
 		}
 		password ma qwerty goes here
 		compression on
 	}

-The opening { must be on the same line.
-The closing } must be on it's own line.
+The opening **{** must be on the same line.
+The closing **}** must be on it's own line.
 Lines starting with # are ignored.

-Keys are:
+### Keywords are:

 ### task
 Followed by a required name.
 The top level element.
+Can be multiple in a file.

 ### archive
 *required.* Path to where archive will be stored